nerdynikhil/eventuate_mobile/README.md

 ## Project by Team Dev.IO.for [Zairzest Hackathon 2021, Zairza, College of Engineering and Technology, Bhubaneswar](https://zairzest.zairza.in)
 Track: Miscellaneous.

-A blokchain based crowdfunding application made using Flutter, Solidity, web3dart and Infura Etherium API.
+A blockchain based crowdfunding application made using Flutter, Solidity, web3dart and Infura Etherium API.

 # Prototypes